 - IT intelligence.
 IT intelligence is the creation, support, evolution, and operation of data warehouse (DW)/business intelligence (BI) solutions that support the management and governance of your IT efforts.
 From a Disciplined DevOps perspective this there are two important aspects of IT intelligence: development intelligence that provides insight into how delivery teams are working and operational intelligence that provides insight into what occurs in production.
 The automated team dashboards provided by many development platforms are a simple form of development intelligence, a more sophisticated (and useful) strategy is to combine information from various development tools to display it in an integrated dashboard for the team, and more sophisticated yet is to roll up/combine information from different delivery teams into a portfolio management dashboard.
 Similarly your operations team may have individual dashboards for each solution, they may combine information being generated by individual solutions into an integrated dashboard, and better yet share that information for an IT portfolio management view.

-The Disciplined Agile Delivery (DAD) framework explicitly includes architecture-related activities, the role of Architecture Owner, and promotes the philosophy of enterprise awareness.
+The Disciplined Agile Delivery (DAD) toolkit explicitly includes architecture-related activities, the role of Architecture Owner, and promotes the philosophy of enterprise awareness.
 Our experience is that agile enterprise architecture proves to be a key enabler for organizations in the process of adopting a Disciplined DevOps mindset.

 In addition to general DevOps strategies , there are several enterprise architecture activities that support DevOps: